-A revolutionary way to make oatmeal for breakfast
+A Game-Changing Way To Make Oatmeal For Breakfast

 Hands up: Who avoids oatmeal for breakfast?
-What if we told you that this healthy, protein-rich breakfast powerhouse has been revolutionized — that you’ll even look forward to it on a daily basis?
+What if we told you that this healthy, protein-rich breakfast powerhouse has been revolutionized—that you’ll even look forward to it on a daily basis?
 Seriously: This oatmeal recipe is one part secret ingredient (spoiler alert: it’s egg), and two parts creative toppings.
 And it’s about to change your life … or at least your breakfast.
-Here’s why:
+Here’s how to make oatmeal you’ll never get tired of:

 1. It’s creamier, silkier and richer than what you’re used to.